 Call it peer pressure, the fear of missing out, or simply wanting to keep up with my wealthy friends – but I really wished I didn’t spend so much money on clothes that would become out-of-fashion after a year.

 #9 I regret ignoring my employment benefits.

-I treated SSS, Pag-Ibig and Philhealth deductions as just necessary evils.
-I wish I paid more attention to them, studied their terms and took advantage of the financial benefits that they offered when I had the chance.
+I treated SSS, Pag-IBIG, and Philhealth deductions as just necessary evils.
+I wish I paid more attention to them, studied their terms, and taken advantage of the financial benefits that they offered when I had the chance.

 #10 I regret not taking the initiative to learn soft skills.